-Connecting a DMM Captain directly to the throw line’s sewn eye is efficient, but the hook is then committed to just that lanyard line, unless you have the right size hex wrench on hand.
-It’s also important to be able to twist the line while navigating, setting or releasing the hook from an intended target.
-Using a swivel as way a to connect the hook defeats the ability to maneuver the hook by twisting the line.
+Connecting a DMM Captain directly to a lanyard’s sewn eye termination is an efficient option, but the hook is then committed to just that lanyard line, unless you have the right size hex wrench on hand.
+It’s also important to be able to twist the hook’s line while navigating, setting or releasing the hook from an intended target.
+Using a swivel as way a to connect a lanyard onto the hook defeats the ability to maneuver the hook when twisting the line.
 Connecting the hook to the lanyard line using a Quickie, versus a bulkier carabiner is a nice way to keep the DMM Captain on your harness and then use it when needed.
 This type of indirect connection avoids having to unscrew the hook’s two screws using both a 2mm and 4mm size hex wrench.

 The DMM Captain throwing hook’s kit comes with a stash bag and a 15m (50′) of 10mm Sirius Cord with a sewn eye at one end of the line’s termination.
 Because the hook’s line tends to get twisted or hockled during normal use, some may prefer not to incorporate the hook in to a 2-in-1 lanyard system.
 Getting a line untwisted can be a pain at times, so some climbers prefer the less augmented throw line, rather than a 2-in-1 lanyard.

 When the end of the lanyard’s throwing hook is securely engaged, it creates a gravity dependent stationary rope / SRT, Hook-in-Point, not to be confused with a traditional Tie-in-Point.
 The throwing hook has a greater propensity to slip or move, without being locked or fastened into position an for that reason, it is not recommended for use as primary life support device.

 Having a throw line and throw bag on hand to use as a means to advance or re-position a climbing line or lanyard is doable, but using a lanyard, augmented with the DMM Captain saves a lot of time and hassle.
 For production climbers, a throwing hook and throw line are also great when used for rigging.